-Typical events throughout the day will include feeding and mucking out the giraffes, penguins, giant tortoises, meerkats and primates.
-The junior version will visit the giraffes, monkeys, llamas and pigs.
-Obviously you won't be able to get close to all of the animals (...but would you really want to hand-feed a gorilla?), so of the animals that you can't get near, you will enjoy a behind-the-scenes look at their enclosures instead.
+Typical events throughout the day will include feeding and mucking out the giraffes, penguins, giant tortoises, meerkats and coatis.
+Obviously you won't be able to get close to all of the animals (...but would you really want to hand-feed a gorilla?), but you'll still be able to take a behind-the-scenes look at their enclosures.

 This is very much a hands-on experience, so you must be reasonably fit.
 You will also be getting very close to the animals, so expect to get a bit dirty.
 Your group will consist of around five people, and you will be kitted out in overalls before being assigned to an experienced zookeeper.

-If you quite like the idea of meeting the animals, but are baulking at the high price, then you might be interested in their meet the animals up-close event instead.
+If you quite like the idea of meeting the animals but are baulking at the high price, then you might be interested in their Meet The Animals event instead.
 You might also like to try volunteering at Spitalfields City Farm.
-They don't have any zoo animals there -- there are no lions or tigers, just farmyard animals like pigs and chickens -- but it has the advantage of being free.
+They don't have any big zoo animals there (there are no lions or tigers, just farmyard animals like pigs and chickens), but it does have the considerable advantage of being free.